axd1967/free42s/README.md

 It appears that Thomas Okken has, after all, decided to also put Free42s under Git: https://github.com/thomasokken/free42.

 This makes my fork useless, but I assume my repo contributed to this decision, which is a good one.

+# Update June 2017

+_Update to the previous comment: from what I remember, his repository included GitHub categories that were quite similar to mine.
+I think my initiative triggered something, but for some reason Thomas completely backtracked._

+Around May, the [Google group](https://groups.google.com/forum/#!topic/free42discuss/x2mzoyVAIdw) was closed and the [GitHub repository](https://github.com/thomasokken/free42.git) was removed.
+For me this reconfirms that Thomas is not quite prepared for open sourcing his code: it is highly questionable to withdraw such valuable resources from the community.